Meet the team

 It all started in around 1974 with School discos at Amman Valley Comprehensive School during dinner hour on rainy days, usually on a Thursday!

 No disco light, except for the one’s fitted on the stage & footlights.
 The amp was an Eagle 100 watt, 100 volt line mixer amp with Garrard vinyl turntables.
 The rest is history.
-We’re still gigging in 2016!
+We’re still gigging to this day!

 Technology has moved on, and we have developed the children’s show, the mobile disco and also the outdoor show with the needs of our customers.
 We have replaced tungsten projectors with LED lighting, vinyl with CD’s and laptops, and a mono valve amplifier with a flight-cased Bose P.A. system.
 The theme throughout has always been value for money and care for our customers.